Constraints on Axions from Cosmic Distance Measurements: Introduction

-On the other hand, over the past 20 years, there have been a lot of interests and progresses in measuring various cosmic distances to chart out the expansion history of our Universe.
-One outstanding example is the measurements of luminosity distance (LD), $D_L$, to Type Ia supernovae (SNIa).
+On the other hand, the past 20 years have seen an increased interest and corresponding progress in the efforts to measure various cosmic distances to chart out the expansion history of our Universe.
+One outstanding example is the measurements of luminosity distances (LD), $D_L$, to Type Ia supernovae (SNIa).
 SNIa are used as ``standard candles" in the Universe given their very similar peak brightnesses.
-A large number of SN surveys result in the Pantheon dataset, which is the largest and most accurate SNIa compilation at present~\cite{Scolnic:2017caz}.
-It consists of a total of 1048 SNIa in the redshift range of $0.01 <z <2.3$, which allows us to constrain $D_L$ as a function of redshift $z$.
-Since $D_L(z)$ is determined by the Hubble expansion rate $H(z)$, Pantheon sample could consequently determine the shape of $H(z)$, at late-times.
-The SNIa sample is also a crucial input for late-time measurement of today's expansion rate $H_0$, SH0ES~\cite{Riess:2016jrr, Riess:2019cxk}, which is seriously at odds with the early time determination using the CMB data collected by the Planck satellite~\cite{Aghanim:2018eyx}.
+A large number of SN surveys have brought about the Pantheon dataset, which is the largest and most accurate SNIa compilation at present~\cite{Scolnic:2017caz}.
+It consists of a total of 1048 SNIa in the redshift range of $0.01 <z <2.3$, which can be used to constrain $D_L$ as a function of redshift $z$.
+Since $D_L(z)$ is determined by the Hubble expansion rate $H(z)$, the Pantheon sample could consequently determine the shape of $H(z)$, at late times.
+Type Ia supernovae samples are also a crucial input for late-time measurement of today's expansion rate $H_0$, SH0ES~\cite{Riess:2016jrr, Riess:2019cxk}, which is seriously at odds with the early time determination using the CMB data collected by the Planck satellite~\cite{Aghanim:2018eyx}.
 This is dubbed the ``Hubble problem'' or ``Hubble crisis'' (see \cite{Aylor:2018drw,Knox:2019rjx} and references therein).

-In addition, there have been several different kinds of precise measurements of angular diameter distance (ADD), which is defined as $D_A=d/\theta$ for an astrophysical object of physical size $d$ and angular size $\theta$.
+In addition to LD measurements, there have been several kinds of precise measurements of angular diameter distance (ADD), which is defined as $D_A=d/\theta$ for an astrophysical object of physical size $d$ and angular size $\theta$.
 Two examples we will use in this paper are from Baryonic Acoustic Oscillations (BAO)~\cite{Beutler:2011hx,Ross:2014qpa,Alam:2016hwk} and galaxy clusters~\cite{DeFilippis:2005hx,Bonamente:2005ct}.